daisy-dotcom/daisy-dotcom/README.md

 - 👋 Hi, I’m @daisy-dotcom
-- 👀 I’m interested in machine leanring and ai.
+- 👀 I’m interested in machine learning and ai.
 - 🌱 I’m currently learning reinforcement learning & React.
 - 💞️ I’m looking to collaborate on some open source projects.
 - 📫 Reach me at https://www.linkedin.com/in/daisy-oira/.